top of page

 Self-Discharge

 Self-discharge is the capacity loss that occurs within a battery even when it is not connected to a load.
-How quickly a battery self discharges are related to temperature, whereas warmer temperatures mean the battery will self-discharge quicker.
+How quickly a battery self-discharges is related to temperature, whereas warmer temperatures mean the battery will self-discharge quicker.

 As a result of parasitic chemical reactions within the battery, the self-discharge rate of VRLA batteries is much lower than that of FLA batteries.
 This can be an important constraint if batteries need to be stored for long periods of time.